Callum-Welsh/DMDraw/README.md

 - **Bit depth**: 1 bit per pixel (black and white only)
 - **Format**: Standard BMP format compatible with DMD systems

-## Example Usage

-1. Start the application
-2. Use the rectangle tool to add a 100×100 square at position (0, 0)
-3. Add a circle with radius 50 at the center (456, 570)
-4. Draw a line from (0, 0) to (200, 200)
-5. Preview the pattern in the right panel
-6. Click "Save as BMP" to save your pattern

 ## Dependencies

 - `numpy`: Array manipulation and mathematical operations